cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 ## Security Implications

-- Using GraphQL to prevent hacking the database.
+- Using GraphQL mobible friendly API with strong input validation to prevent hacking the database.
-- Using Kubernetes to against attacks by enforcing a single entrypoint into the service.
+- Using containers to minimize attack surface--less code bug, less chance to be attacked.
+- Continuous deployement let us fix security problems quickly- pipleline has "npm install",  will check all the dependence security issue.
-- Scrumbling the personal information in both protypes
+- Scrambling personal information in both protypes before saving to database.
+- Only the delivery team members can access to the data which gathered from protypes testing.
+- Only the people with permission can access to RCMP Azure.
+- Weave Flux automatically trigerring deployments based on changes.
+This provides better security than most continous deployment tools by keeping prodution credentials out of the CI process-weave flux lie in cluster, doesn't need credential to log in.
+- Plan for reacting to privacy/security incidents

 ## Next Steps